https://tramil.net/en/plant/datura-stramonium

 Warnings

-Use of the flower and the dried leaf for asthma attack and dyspnea is classified as tOxic (TOX).
+The use of the dried flowers and leaves for asthma and dyspnea attacks is classified as TOXIC (TOX).

-Given the toxicity of the aerial parts of this plant, its use is discouraged, regardless of how recognized its alleged therapeutic properties may be.
+Given the toxicity of the aerial parts of this plant, its use is discouraged, regardless of the therapeutic qualities it offers.

-In the event of poisoning from ingestion and/or inhalation of the aerial parts, seek medical attention.
+In the event of poisoning by ingestion or inhalation of the aerial parts, seek medical assistance.

 Disclaimer